Bedrock-OSS/bedrock-wiki/docs/world-generation/beginners-guide.md

 ---
-title: Beginners Guide
+title: Beginners Guide to World Generation
 nav_order: 1
 tags:
     - guide
 ---

-# Custom Generation

 You can change the world's generation via Add-ons.
 The needed folders in the Behavior pack for these are: